LukeDowell/flash-chords/README.md

 to try and have a "virtual" keyboard held in memory that updates based on the MIDI inputs, and any components that care can just query that keyboard to see what is currently pressed.
 I think this will make testing pretty convenient but there are lots of questions still to answer

+*1/11/2022*

+I presented the app idea to my teacher today.
+We ran through a bunch of examples of various chord symbols and how they might be composed into small problems for a computer to solve.
+Given a chord with a root note and a quality and a set of keys, can we determine if the keys are a valid voicing of the given chord?

+Example:
+Chord: C major
+Keys: E2, G2, C3, E3

+1. Remove duplicate notes

+    Keys: E2, G2, C3

+2. Transpose any non-root notes to come after the lowest root note

+    Keys: C3, E3, G3

+4. Depending on the quality, calculate the required notes that should follow the root by interval The quality is major, so we need a major third followed by a minor third, or 4 steps up the keyboard followed by 3 steps.

+Required Keys: **C3** - C#3 - D3 - D#3 - **E3** - F3 - F#3 - **G3**

+We have a match!
+This voicing is a valid representation of the Cmaj chord symbol.
+There are a lot of edge cases to consider with more complicated versions of a chord symbol, for example something like "F -5/7 on C" (F major 7th flat five over C) but I'm gonna have future me figure that out.